Please note: This story contains reference to people who have died.

 “Meanwhile, the WA Premier has a Budget surplus of $5 billion and destroyed 1300 public houses since he came to power.
 At the Budget in two weeks, anything less than thousands of new public houses a year is an insult and a disgrace.
 Our people are still dying on the street and it is shameful.”

-A State Government spokesperson told NIT the Government was investing “around $1 billion towards expanding and upgrading social housing and other homeless initiatives”.
+A state government spokesperson said the government was investing “around $1 billion towards expanding and upgrading social housing and other homeless initiatives”.

 “This investment will deliver maintenance and refurbishments on thousands of properties and deliver hundreds of new homes.
 There are currently around 380 new social housing properties under construction and hundreds more in the planning stage.”

-The spokesperson noted the Government’s North West Aboriginal Housing Fund has invested $81.3m in increasing the affordable rental supply with “support and coaching” for working Aboriginal households by 130 homes, adding that in addition, $77m has been invested in creating three new Aboriginal Short Stay Accommodation facilities in Kununurra, Geraldton and Perth over the next four years.
+He noted the government’s North West Aboriginal Housing Fund has invested $81.3m in increasing the affordable rental supply and $77m has been invested in creating three new Aboriginal Short Stay Accommodation facilities over the next four years.

 Dr Betsy Buchanan OAM, from House the Homeless WA, said the group has been “completely overwhelmed” with families calling “all day from early in the morning”.